mlcommons/modelbench/docs/suts-how-to.md

 ### <a name="openai"></a>OpenAI-Compatible Dynamic SUTs

-If your SUT has an OpenAI-compatible API, you can add a SUT with minimal code.
+If your SUT has an OpenAI-compatible API, you can add it with minimal code.
 VLLM and models hosted by OpenAI (like the chatgpt family) support the OpenAI API.
-Other providers offer that option.
+Other providers offer that option too.
 This is a good option if you self-host a model using VLLM.

-The UID for an OpenAI-compatible SUT works the same way as above, with "openai" as the driver string:
+The UID for an OpenAI-compatible SUT works the same way as above, with "openai" as the `driver` section and a string of your choice as the `provider` section of the UID, e.g.:

-`maker/model:provider:openai`
+`my/big_model:my_host:openai`

 Because these SUTs need a base URL for the API, you do need to write a little code as follows:

 1. Create a subclass of `OpenAIGenericSUTFactory` in [openai_sut_factory.py](../src/modelgauge/suts/openai_sut_factory.py):
-   * `base_url` is the base URL of your API.
+   * `base_url` is the base URL of your API server.
    * `provider` is a string of your choice.
 It must be a valid TOML section identifier.
 We strongly recommend lowercase ASCII letters.
 2. Add your new class to the `OPENAI_SUT_FACTORIES` dict in [openai_sut_factory.py](../src/modelgauge/suts/openai_sut_factory.py).
 The dict key must be the same as the value set for `provider`.